New York radio personality was Roger Stone's WikiLeaks contact

 Stone's attorney declined to comment.

-Stone has vigorously denied that he colluded with Russia or had any advanced knowledge of the Russian hacking and Wikileaks' leaking of thousands of emails from Hillary Clinton's campaign chairman, John Podesta.
+Stone has vigorously denied that he colluded with Russia or had any advanced knowledge of the Russian hacking and WikiLeaks' leaking of thousands of emails from Hillary Clinton's campaign chairman, John Podesta.

 Credico is a radio personality and political satirist based in New York.
 He's previously run for office in New York, including for mayor in 2013.